launchdarkly/terraform-provider-launchdarkly/docs/resources/environment.md

 - `min_num_approvals` (Number) The number of approvals required before an approval request can be applied.
 This number must be between 1 and 5.
 Defaults to 1.
 - `required` (Boolean) Set to `true` for changes to flags in this environment to require approval.
 You may only set `required` to true if `required_approval_tags` is not set and vice versa.
 Defaults to `false`.
 - `required_approval_tags` (List of String) An array of tags used to specify which flags with those tags require approval.
 You may only set `required_approval_tags` if `required` is not set to `true` and vice versa.
+- `service_config` (Map of String) The configuration for the service associated with this approval.
+This is specific to each approval service.
+For a `service_kind` of `servicenow`, the following fields apply:

+	 - `template` (String) The sys_id of the Standard Change Request Template in ServiceNow that LaunchDarkly will use when creating the change request.
+	 - `detail_column` (String) The name of the ServiceNow Change Request column LaunchDarkly uses to populate detailed approval request information.
+- `service_kind` (String) The kind of service associated with this approval.
+This determines which platform is used for requesting approval.
+Valid values are `servicenow`, `launchdarkly`.

 ## Import